emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 -----> Installing plugin dokku-postgres (1.44.0)
 ```

-Note that this proxy only works for release assets, so I had to specify the version of the plugin I wanted to install.
+Note that this proxy only works for release assets, so I had to specify the URL for the specific version of the plugin I wanted to install.
 I also had to specify the name of the plugin with the `--name` flag, otherwise Dokku would assume my plugin was called `1.44.0.tar.gz`.

 I was able to install the plugin and create an app and a database, and link them together.